-Midori is the result of a lifelong dream of Suntory founder Shinjiro Torii, who always wanted to create a colorful western-style Liqueur.
-But initially, he promoted it under a different name.
+Midori is the result of a lifelong dream of Suntory founder Shinjiro Torii, who always wanted to "create a colorful western-style liqueur".

-In 1964, when first released by Suntory, the product name was Hermes Melon Liqueur.
-When the Hermes Liqueur became one of the stars of the 1971 IBA Cocktail Championship in Tokyo, the idea grew to bring it to the American market.
-That was when they changed its name.
+First released in 1964, the product name was Hermes Melon Liqueur.
+When this Hermes Liqueur became one of the stars of the 1971 IBA Cocktail Championship in Tokyo, the idea grew to bring it to the American market.
+Suntory even changed the name of their successful product for this.

-In 2013 a new version of Midori was released that contains less sugar.
-That made its taste less sweet and also more modern.
+In 2013 a new version of Midori containing less sugar was released.
+That made it taste less sweet and more suitable for modern drinks.

-The modification of the recipe was necessary to make a successful comeback of Midori possible, in a time people consume more consciously than in the 80s.
-The bottle design got slightly updated as well, and Midori now comes in frosted glass bottles.
+Modifying the recipe was crucial for a successful comeback of Midori.
+Even more so in a time when people consume more consciously than in the 80s.
+The bottle design got slightly updated as well and is now frosted glass.

 Midori is the first choice for cocktails containing melon liqueur.
-And because Midori was such a hype, there are a ton of recipes that include Midori.
-Probably the best-known amongst them are the Japanese Slipper and Midori Sour.
+And because Midori was such hype, we have various cocktail recipes from the 1980s incorporating Midori.
+Probably the best-known among them is the Japanese Slipper and the Midori Sour.

-The Japanese slipper is a three-ingredient cocktail invented by Jean-Paul Bourguignon in Melbourne, 1984.
+The Japanese slipper is a three-ingredient cocktail invented by Jean-Paul Bourguignon in Melbourne in 1984.
 In Australia, this drink is still an icon and on the menu in many bars.
-If you want to try it, here’s what you need.
+If you want to try it, here's what you need.